CookingMeister/spring-ceiling-fan/README.md

 To run this application locally, you will need:

-- Java 17 or higher
+- Java 21 LTS or higher
-- Maven
+- Maven 3.9.8 or higher

 1. Clone this repository.
 2. Navigate to the project directory.